All the details of Prince Harry and Meghan Markle's wedding rings

 The soon-to-be married couple will exchange wedding rings crafted in the Cleave workshop, the same company called upon last year to create Markle's engagement ring.

-As is the royal tradition, the bride-to-be's ring has been created from a piece of Welsh gold, and was as gift from Queen Elizabeth.
+As is the royal tradition, the bride-to-be's ring has been created from a piece of Welsh gold, and was a gift from Queen Elizabeth.

 Prince Harry's is a platinum band with a textured finish.